Sairyss/domain-driven-hexagon/README.md

 And shared files, like domain objects (entities/aggregates), repositories, shared dtos and interfaces etc are stored apart since those are reused by multiple use-cases.
 Domain layer is isolated, and use-cases which are essentially wrappers around business logic are treated as components.
 This approach makes navigation and maintaining easier.
 Check [user](src/modules/user) module for more examples.

 This is called [The Common Closure Principle (CCP)](https://ericbackhage.net/clean-code/the-common-closure-principle/).
 Folder/file structure in this project uses this principle.
-Related files that usually change together (and are not used by anything else outside of that component) are stored close together, in a single use-case folder.
+Related files that usually change together (and are not used by anything else outside that component) are stored close together, in a single use-case folder.

 > The aim here should to be strategic and place classes that we, from experience, know often changes together into the same component.